mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

 ![9front in a pseudo-tty](/assets/9front-mothra.png)

+A complete desktop experience over a pseudoterminal.
+Pretty nifty, right?

 ## Next Steps

 There are *many* resources at your disposal if you are looking to learn more